Shopify/shopify_app/docs/Troubleshooting.md

 This can be caused by an infinite redirect due to a coding error To investigate the cause, you can add a breakpoint or logging to the `rescue` clause of `ShopifyApp::CallbackController`.

+One possible cause is that XHR requests, the `Authenticated` concern should be used, rather than `RequireKnownShop`.